-Charcoal is a fantastic drawing medium and many artists – myself included – love using it, for all sorts of reasons.
+Charcoal is a fantastic drawing medium and many artists – myself included – love using it.
 It’s easy to work with, and very forgiving.
 You can create wonderful textures – very rough or very smooth, and everything in between.
 And you can create all sorts of different looks: from dark and dramatic, to light and airy.

 The possibilities of this versatile medium are endless.
 However, when you’ve never worked with charcoal before, it can feel a bit daunting or awkward to just pick up a piece of charcoal and start working.
 Where to start?
 And what exactly do you need?
 With a new round of my charcoal portrait class The Many Faces of Charcoal starting soon, let me give you below 3 tips to get started with charcoal drawing.